Decoding Lubrication Failures with Root Cause Analysis

 RCA is a systematic method that seeks to identify and record all the possible causes of a problem.
 Performing an RCA can be beneficial for any industry, but it is especially valuable in manufacturing, information technology (IT), healthcare, engineering, and scientific research.

 In asset maintenance and lubrication, RCA starts when an asset fails.
 The maintenance team performs RCA by looking at the steps or events that led to the failure.
 Through this process, the team repetitively asks the reason for each step or event leading to failure.
 Thus, some also refer to RCA as the process of “Asking the Repetitive Whys” or the “Five Whys.”
 The initial whys reveal the immediate or obvious causes of the failure.
-Further asking the whys of these causes should reveal other contributing factors that could lead to the root cause of the failure.
+Further, asking the whys of these causes should reveal other contributing factors that could lead to the root cause of the failure.

 However, zeroing in on the root cause of machine and lubrication failure is not that simple.
 The process could result in multiple causes that the maintenance team must evaluate according to their possibility and relevance.
 Creating fishbone diagrams, also called Ishikawa diagrams, is often useful to guide in the process of evaluating and eliminating these possible causes.